 The average length of stay in the emergency department for transfers out of the emergency department has increased since 2016.
-There were slight increases for the average lengths of stay for trauma activations and non-activations from 2016 to 2017, and again from 2017 to 2018.
+There were slight increases for the average lengths of stay for trauma activations and non-activations for each year.

 Hospital Admissions